-3.3.2 The other four industries
+3.3.3 The other three industries

 For metal and electronics manufacturing, Table A2.1 reveals that in the early crisis years 2008-2010 wage-earner employment in the 23 countries fell strongly, that is, by over 4%; in the CEE countries, the decrease came close to 5%.
 Afterwards, between 2010 and 2013, employment fell with about the same amount, in both country groups.
 In 2014, in the W/N/S European country group employment fell slightly (0.1%) but in that one year the decrease in the CEE countries was again substantial (3.5%).
-As a result, between 2008 and 2014 employment in metal and electronics manufacturing in the 23 countries decreased by 7.7%; 8.2% in the W/N/S European countries and 6.1% in the CEE countries.
+As a result, between 2008 and 2014 employment in metal and electronics manufacturing in the 23 countries decreased by 7.7% -- 8.2% in the W/N/S European countries and 6.1% in the CEE countries.
 Overall some 1,250,000 jobs got lost in six years' time.

 Between 2008 and 2014 employment in foreign-owned metal and electronics affiliates fell much stronger than the overall decrease, that is, by nearly 10%, whereas in the next three years FDI-related employment recovered by just over 10% -- the net effect in the 23 countries being a decrease of some 40,000 employed in foreign-owned affiliates.
 Yet, due to the massive decrease in the industry at large (and in domestic firms and in homebased MNEs) the share of employment in foreign-owned firms increased.
 In the CEE countries the already high share of employed in foreign-owned affiliates in metal and electronics grew further, based on this calculation to over 50% in 2013.
 Such majority shares were attained in four CEE countries, ie., the Czech Republic, Hungary, Romania and Slovakia.
 In the W/N/S Europe country group this was only the case in Ireland.

-Table A2.2 adds detailed information on the numbers of employees in the sub-sectors of metal and electronics manufacturing.
-Our analysis of developments in these sub-sectors (not shown) showed that for the 23 countries at large in 2013 the FDI-related share (again, related to the total employed instead of the total number of employees) was with 48 per cent on top in automobile and related manufacturing (NACE 29), followed by respectively the manufacture of basic materials (NACE 24, 39%), of computer, electronic and optical products (NACE 26, 37%), of electrical equipment (NACE 27, 33%) and of other transport equipment (NACE 30, 32%).
+As for sub-sectors, in 2013 the FDI-related share was with 48 per cent on top in automobile and related manufacturing (NACE 29), followed by respectively the manufacture of basic materials (NACE 24, 39%), of computer, electronic and optical products (NACE 26, 37%), of electrical equipment (NACE 27, 33%) and of other transport equipment (NACE 30, 32%).
 Below the industry average remained the manufacture of machinery and equipment n.e.c.
 (NACE 28, 27%) and in particular that of fabricated metal products, except machinery and equipment (NACE 25, 12%).